 - Better sleeping pattern

 1. De-activate Accounts

-Users should de-activiate their accounts.
+Users should de-activiate their accounts (I know, you think I’m cray cray).
 Temporarily disabling profiles is a better option for those who have willpower and are only doing a shorter detox.
-Permanent de-activation will stop them from accessing their accounts and therefore diminishing temptation.
+Permanent de-activation (Now you think I’ve lost my darn mind) will stop them from accessing their accounts and therefore diminishing temptation.

 2. Remove Temptation